Arial-Z/Romaji-Renamer/README.md

 ### Thanks
   - To Plex for Plex
-  - To meisnate12 for Plex-Meta-Manager.
+  - To meisnate12 for Kometa
   - To plexapi
-  - To https://jikan.moe/ for their MAL API.
+  - To https://jikan.moe/ for their MAL API
-  - To MAL for being here.
+  - To MAL for being here
-  - To Anilist for being here too.
+  - To Anilist for being here too
-  - And to a lot of random people from everywhere for all my copy / paste code.
+  - And to a lot of random people from everywhere for all my copy / paste code